 If you do not have access to the module area in Minerva for a module that you are teaching, please contact the IT helpdesk for support.

-If you are already familiar with Minerva, the support guide explains how to create a structure for your module, and how to add content.
+If you are already familiar with Minerva, these Minerva staff guides explains how to create a structure for your module, and how to add content.

 When adding your content to Minerva, consider the following: